MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-app-queries.md

 ---
-title: Discovered app filters and queries
+title: Discovered app filters and queries | Microsoft Defender for Cloud Apps
 description: This article provides a list of Defender for Cloud Apps discovered app filters and queries and explains how to work with them. ms.date: 01/29/2023 ms.topic: how-to
 ---
-# Discovered app filters and queries in Microsoft Defender for Cloud Apps
+# Filter and query discovered apps in Microsoft Defender for Cloud Apps